 CELEBRITY PARTNERSHIPS

 GUESS has announced that it will continue its capsule collaboration with singer J Balvin.
 The new collection, inspired by his new album ‘Colores’, will offer styles for men, women and children.
-The campaign shows the pop star in Medelln together with fans.
+The campaign shows the pop star in Medellín together with fans.
 Meanwhile, Jennifer Lopez will be the face of the GUESS and Marciano GUESS advertising campaigns for Spring 2020.
 Paul Marciano, Chief Creative Officer at GUESS?, Inc. created the campaign together with fashion photographer Tatiana Gerusova in Santa Monica.

 guess.com